dhirajjayswal0/Python/README.md

     <class 'int'> <class 'str'> <class 'float'>

     Note : In above example as we can see x is int, y is str and z is float.

+    # Coding Exercise 3 :

+    Assignment:

+    Create three variables mood, strength, and rank and assign string to mood, a float to strength, and an integer to rank.

+    Solution:

+    mood = "Happy"
+    strength = 10.5
+    rank = 6

+    # Coding Exercise 4 :

+    Assignment:

+    Assign numbers to x, y and z.
+Calculate the sum of x, y and z in s.
+    And finally print out the value of s.

+    Solution:

+    x = 1
+    y = 2
+    z = 3
+    s = (x+y+z)
+    print(s)

+    # Lecture 14 : List Types

+    Besides simple data types we also have compound data types and the list is most popular one.

+    In a list we can store multiple objects.

+    List are store inside [ ] where each element is seperated by a comma.

+    # Lecture 15 : Ranges

+    You can create a list of numbers automatically using a range.

+    For example:        list(range(1, 10))
+    That will output:   [1, 2, 3, 4, 5, 6, 7, 8, 9]

+    As you can see we just needed to specify the list boundaries inside range().
+So, we specified 1and 10.
+Note that 10 is not included in the list.
+The generated list always runs up to one number before the upper number.
+In our example, it goes up to 9 since the upper number is 10.

+    You can also specify a step as a third argument:

+    For example: list(range(1, 10, 2))
+    That will output: [1, 3, 5, 7, 9]

+    So, the count happens every two items starting from 1 and ending at 9.

+    # Coding Excercise 5 :

+    Assignment:

+    Assign a list to variable temperatures.
+    The list should contain three items, a float, an integer, and a string.

+    Solution:

+    temperatures = [ 1, 2.3, "hello"]

+    # Coding Excercise 6 :

+    Assignment:

+    Assign a list to variable rainfall.
+    The list should contain four items, a float, an integer, a string and a list.

+    Solution:

+    rainfall = [1.1, 2, "hello", [1, 2, 3, 4]]

+    # Lecture 16 : Type Attributes using dir( ) and help( )

+    dir(type) is a function which will give you all the things you can do with a specific type.

+    help(type.attribute) will give all the details of the attribute.

+    q to quit and go back to shell.

+    dir(int) will give us below methods:

+    as_integer_ratio : Returns pair of integers, whose ratio is equal to original int bit_length : Number of bits necessary to represent self in binary conjugate : Returns self, the complex conjugate of any int denominator : the denominator of a rational number in lowest terms from_bytes : Return the integer represented by the given array of bytes imag : the imaginary part of a complex number numerator : the numerator of a rational number in lowest terms real : the real part of a complex number to_bytes : Return an array of bytes representing an integer.

+    dir(float) will give us below methods:

+    as_integer_ratio : Returns pair of integers, whose ratio is equal to original int conjugate : Returns self, the complex conjugate of any int fromhex : Create a floating-point number from a hexadecimal string hex : Return a hexadecimal representation of a floating-point number. imag : the imaginary part of a complex number is_integer : Return True if the float is an integer. real : the real part of a complex number

+    dir(str) will give us below methods:

+    capitalize : Return a capitalized version of the string casefold : Return a version of the string suitable for caseless comparisons center : Return a centered string of length width count : Return the number of non-overlapping occurrences of substring encode : Encode the string using the codec registered for encoding endswith : Return True if S ends with the specified suffix, False otherwise expandtabs : Return a copy where all tab characters are expanded using spaces find : Return the lowest index in S where substring sub is found format : Return a formatted version of S, using substitutions from args and kwargs format_map : Return a formatted version of S, using substitutions from mapping index : Return the lowest index in S where substring sub is found isalnum : Return True if the string is an alpha-numeric string, False otherwise isalpha : Return True if the string is an alphabetic string, False otherwise isascii : Return True if all characters in the string are ASCII, False otherwise isdecimal : Return True if the string is a decimal string, False otherwise isdigit : Return True if the string is a digit string, False otherwise isidentifier : Return True if the string is a valid Python identifier else False islower : Return True if the string is a lowercase string, False otherwise isnumeric : Return True if the string is a numeric string, False otherwise isprintable : Return True if the string is printable, False otherwise isspace : Return True if the string is a whitespace string, False otherwise istitle : Return True if the string is a title-cased string, False otherwise isupper : Return True if the string is an uppercase string, False otherwise join : Concatenate any number of strings ljust : Return a left-justified string of length width lower : Return a copy of the string converted to lowercase lstrip : Return a copy of the string with leading whitespace removed maketrans : Return a translation table usable for str.translate() partition : Partition the string into three parts using the given separator removeprefix : Return a str with the given prefix string removed if present removesuffix : Return a str with the given suffix string removed if present replace : Return a copy with all occurrences of substring old replaced by new rfind : Return the highest index in S where substring sub is found rindex : Return the highest index in S where substring sub is found rjust : Return a right-justified string of length width rpartition : Partition the string into three parts using the given separator rsplit :  Return a list of the words in the string, using sep as the delimiter string rstrip : Return a copy of the string with trailing whitespace removed split : Return a list of the words in the string, using sep as the delimiter string splitlines : Return a list of the lines in the string, breaking at line boundaries startswith : Return True if S starts with the specified prefix, False otherwise strip : Return a copy of the string with leading and trailing whitespace removed swapcase : Convert uppercase characters to lowercase and vise-versa title : Return a version of the string where each word is titlecased translate : Replace each character in the string using the given translation table upper : Return a copy of the string converted to uppercase zfill : Pad a numeric string with zeros on left, to fill a field of given width.

+    dir(list) will give us below methods:

+    append : Append object to the end of the list.
+    clear: Remove all items from list.
+    copy: Return a shallow copy of the list.
+    count: Return number of occurrences of value.
+    extend: Extend list by appending elements from the iterable.
+    index: Return first index of value.
+    insert: Insert object before index.
+    pop: Remove and return item at index (default last).
+    remove: Remove first occurrence of value.
+    reverse: (self, /)  Reverse *IN PLACE*.
+    sort: Sort the list in ascending order and return None.

+    dir(tuple) will give us below methods:

+    count : Return number of occurrences of value index : Return first index of value